Do you want to start skating but confused between two different types? And looking for an in-depth comparison of Rollerblades vs roller skates?

 Let me summarize the entire article here.
 If you are new to skating then you should go for roller skate since they are extremely stable and is very easy to learn.
 And once you completely learn that then you can move on to the rollerblades.

-You can skate with a roller skate on most roads but rollerblades for the street that is not dedicated would be trouble.
+You can skate with a roller skate on most roads but rollerblades for the street that is dedicated would be easier.
 You won’t be able to ride comfortably and smoothly if the road isn’t inline skate or rollerblade dedicated.

 But dedicated I mean completely smooth.